TULiberalArts/Political-Science/pages/resources.md

 permalink: /resources/
 layout: page
 published: true
+meta-description: >-
+  Information about our affiliated centers, the exciting Featherman  Lecture Series, graduate student support grants, the Washington  Semester and undergraduate internships, honors program and handbook.
 ---
 Read on for information about our [affiliated centers](#affiliated-centers), the exciting [Featherman Lecture Series](#featherman-lecture-series), [graduate student support grants](#graduate-student-support-grants), the [Washington Semester](#the-washington-semester) and undergraduate [internships](#undergraduate-internships), [honors program](#undergraduate-honors-program) and [handbook](#handbook).